marcmy/VideoDownloaderHost/README.md

 3. Uninstall
 - Close the browser
-- Double-click "uninstall_host.bat" in the VideoDownloaderHost folder
+- Double-click "uninstall_host.bat" in the native_host folder
 - Remove the extension from the browser via chrome://extensions